fusionpbx/fusionpbx-docs/source/applications/call_detail_record.rst

 .. note::

  By default only the a-leg of the call is logged therefore if you make a recording of the b-leg you won't be able to retrieve it using the Call Detail Records.
-If you want the b-leg as well you need to change log-b-leg=true in this config.
+If you want the b-leg as well you need to change log-b-leg=true in this config and in the default settings.

 Harddrive space usage
 ~~~~~~~~~~~~~~~~~~~~~

 .. note::

- XML CDR data adds up fast, therefore you may need to clear this data at some point in the future.
-By default freeswitch keeps this in (source install) /usr/local/freeswitch/log/cdr-csv or (package install) /var/log/freeswitch/xml_cdr and inside that by year, month and day.
-Recordings also take up space and have to be manually deleted if you want the space back these are kept in (source install) /usr/local/freeswitch/recordings/{Domian_Name} or (package install) /etc/freeswitch/recordings/{Domain Name} and inside that by year, month and day.
+Recordings also take up space and may be manually deleted if you want the space back these are kept in (source install) /usr/local/freeswitch/recordings/{Domian_Name}/archive or (package install) /var/lib/freeswitch/recordings/{Domain Name}/archive and inside that by year, month and day.

 `CDR Default Settings`_